G-Armstrong/cath-classification-struct-seq/README.md

 ```

 ## Notebooks
-### After activating the conda env, notebooks can be accessed by typing `jupyter notebook` into the console and hitting ENTER Ctrl + C / Ctrl + V one of the provided links into your web browser
+### After activating the conda env, notebooks can be accessed by typing `jupyter notebook` into the console and hitting ENTER - Ctrl + C / Ctrl + V one of the provided links into your web browser
+The `/notebooks` dir contains all code for data preprocessing